eklitzke/slowloris/README.md

 ## Protocol

 Slowpoke uses asynchronous network I/O to handle a large number of connections.
-The Slowpoke server sends messages to clients in the following format:
+The Slowpoke server sends messages to clients using a simple text-based
+protocol:

     SCORE TIMEOUT_SECS [newline]